nforgeio/neonKUBE/Lib/Neon.Kube.Hosting/README.md

-﻿Neon.Hosting
+Neon.Hosting
 ============

-**INTERNAL USE ONLY:** Core library used by neonKUBE related tooling.
+**INTERNAL USE ONLY:** Core library used by NEONKUBE related tooling.